Is Honolulu The Next Hip Holiday Destination?

 It's like a tropical Williamsburg.

 Forget what you think you know about Honolulu.
-It’s only too easy to dismiss the capital of Hawaii as cheesy Aloha shirts, coconut cocktails and a packed Waikiki Beach, but there is so much more to this Pacific Island paradise than meets the eye.
-Honolulu is now home to a growing art scene, hip neighbourhoods and fusion food that almost makes up for it the fact that it’s called ‘fusion food’.
+It’s only too easy to dismiss the Hawaiian city as cheesy Aloha shirts, coconut cocktails and a packed Waikiki Beach, but there is so much more to this Pacific Island paradise than meets the eye.
+Honolulu is now home to a growing art scene, hip neighbourhoods and fusion food that almost makes up for it the fact that it’s called “fusion food”.

 The key to discovering the best of Honolulu is to turn your back on the over-rated and crowded Waikiki Beach, and instead spend your time in Hawaii’s capital, exploring the diverse expanding inner city areas.
 Chinatown is layered, loud and fun and the developing Downtown area might just be beginning, but it’s got all the gritty hallmarks of an exciting new urban regeneration.
 Here are our tips of the best of modern Honolulu that’ll impress even the most jaded of hipsters.